sdiehl/zero-to-qed/docs/src/11_type_theory.md

 ## Constructive and Classical Logic

-Lean's type theory is constructive at its core.
-A constructive proof of existence must provide a witness: to prove `∃ n, P n`, you must exhibit a specific `n` and show `P n` holds.
+Lean's type theory is **constructive** at its core.
+A constructive proof of existence must provide a **witness**: to prove `∃ n, P n`, you must exhibit a specific `n` and show `P n` holds.
 You cannot merely argue that non-existence leads to contradiction.
 This discipline has a profound consequence: constructive proofs are programs.
 A proof of `∃ n, n * n = 4` contains the number 2.
 You can extract it and compute with it.
 The categorical semantics of this intuitionistic logic is the theory of [toposes](https://ncatlab.org/nlab/show/topos), where every topos provides a model in which constructive reasoning holds.

 ```lean
 {{#include ../../src/ZeroToQED/TypeTheory.lean:constructive_classical}}
 ```

-Classical logic adds axioms that break this computational interpretation.
-The law of excluded middle (`P ∨ ¬P` for any proposition) lets you prove existence by contradiction without producing a witness.
-Double negation elimination (`¬¬P → P`) lets you escape a double negation without constructing a direct proof.
+**Classical logic** adds axioms that break this computational interpretation.
+The **law of excluded middle** (`P ∨ ¬P` for any proposition) lets you prove existence by contradiction without producing a witness. **Double negation elimination** (`¬¬P → P`) lets you escape a double negation without constructing a direct proof.
 These principles are mathematically sound but computationally empty.
 When you prove something exists using excluded middle, the proof does not contain the thing that exists.

 Lean provides classical axioms through the `Classical` namespace.
 When you use `Classical.em` or tactics like `by_contra`, you are stepping outside constructive logic.
 Lean tracks this: definitions that depend on classical axioms are marked `noncomputable`, meaning they cannot be evaluated at runtime.